|Support||Help Desk & Knowledge Base|

 - GoGeek – $39.99 per month

 With SiteGround, you are paying for quality.
-So I want to emphasize that this con is focused on their raw price point – not overall value.
-However, they are still a bit expensive than other high-performing, independent hosting companies like:
+So I want to emphasize that this con isn’t a knock on SiteGround’s value, just the price point.
+They are more expensive than other high-performing, independent hosting companies like:

-And if pricing is a major factor for you, you can get much cheaper discounting, solid features and pretty good support with a big brand shared host like:
+If pricing is a major factor for you, you can get much cheaper discounting, solid features, and pretty good support with a big brand shared host like:

 Frontline Customer Support Trends

-They still claim a 90% closure rate and low wait times, but it does seem like they are having a hard time fulfilling complex requests from beginner / intermediate customers.
+They still claim a 90% closure rate and low wait times, but I get the sense they are having a hard time fulfilling complex requests from beginner and intermediate customers.

 Developer & Agency Focus

 That’s not a bad thing in itself – it’s a good thing if you’re a developer – but it does make it more difficult to appeal to a more general audience.
-While most of SiteGround’s overall feel is simple and straightforward, many of their features do not have much appeal or use for a general audience, especially compared to other hosts like:
+While most of SiteGround’s platform is simple and straightforward, many of their features lack appeal for a general audience, especially compared to other hosts like:

 For example, SiteGround does not use cPanel – they use a custom dashboard with a strong tilt towards developers using SSH over DIYers using File Manager.